stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 1. We can build our vocabulary of little “primitive” operations (that we use as building blocks in our programs) in such a way that they do not ever produce results immediately.
-So when such primitives are combined, they produce another (wrapped) function that does not produce result immediately either.
+So when such primitives are combined, they produce another (wrapped) function that does not produce a result immediately either.
 To get “real” result, we need yet another function that can “run” the composite action we've constructed.
 This is also fusion and this is how the `repa` package works for example.

 2. We want to have our cake and eat it too.
-We can expose familiar interface where every “primitive” produces result immediately, but we also can add rewrite rules that will (hopefully) make GHC rewrite things in such a way that in the end compiler gets one tight loop without intermediate allocations.
+We can expose familiar interface where every “primitive” produces a result immediately, but we also can add rewrite rules that will (hopefully) make GHC rewrite things in such a way that in the end the compiler gets one tight loop without intermediate allocations.

 I must say that I like the approach 1 more because it's more explicit and reliable.
-Let's see it action.
+Let's see it in action.

 ### Fusion without rewrite rules

-Returning to the example with `map` and `foldr`, we can re-write the functions differently using the principle we just discussed — avoiding generation of intermediate results.
+Returning to the example with `map` and `foldr`, we can re-write the functions differently using the principle we've just discussed — avoiding generation of intermediate results.
 It's essential for fusion that we don't write our functions as transformations of whole lists (or whatever you have), because then we are back to the problem of creating those lists at some point.

-It's actually may be tricky to have several independent functions that conceptually work on linked lists without re-creating list structure is some form.
-So, we won't start with fusion that works on linked lists, let's start with a more obvious example instead: arrays.
+It's actually tricky to have several independent functions that conceptually work on linked lists without re-creating the list structure in some form.
+So, we won't start with fusion that works on linked lists.
+Instead, let's start with a more obvious example: arrays.

 An array can be represented as a combination of its size and a function that takes index and returns a value at that index.
 We can write: